ipanagiotopoulos/integrify_to_do_app/README.md

 - Created timestamp: When the user is created
 - Created timestamp: When the user is created

-The **ToDo** object, is the core object of this API which describes a user's task and it possesses these fields:
+The **ToDo** object, is the core object of this API which describes a task that a certain user has set.
+The ToDo model contains these fields:

 **Todo**